yazeedalsahmi/AboutMe/README.md

+# class02

 # AboutMe

-my name yazeed alshami , its a fun quize about information about my self
+This is my website , it's talk about my personal information, it's created by yazeed alshami.
+There are a fun quiz about myself to know how much  you know me.
+There are a five question about myself have fun.